 What classes are included in the program?

 How will Agnes Scott prepare me for the MCAT?

-We offer an eight-week MCAT prep class during the spring semester at no additional cost.
+We offer an eight-week MCAT prep class during the spring semester.
 We also have an extensive library of MCAT prep materials that are available to you.

 Why is this program better than taking classes at a local college?